So, you need to find where to buy dry ice and have no idea where to start?

 - Winn-Dixie

 It’s not just grocery stores that sell dry ice.
-Many gas stations also provide dry ice as well.
+Many gas stations also provide dry ice.

 While grocery stores don’t usually allow you to handle dry ice yourself, many gas stations will allow this.
 If that’s the case, be sure you are following the right safety precautions, such as wearing thick gloves, when handling dry ice.
 For tips on packing, handling, and storing dry ice, make sure you read the rest of the post.